ankitchoubeyy/node/README.md

     console.log(`Server is listening on port 8000...`);
 })
 ```

-**Note**: Http modules is good for understanding client-server architecture but we will use `express.js` a framwork of js to to create a server and handling all the `req` and `res`.
+> Note: Http modules is good for understanding client-server architecture but we will use `express.js` a framwork of js to to create a server and handling all the `req` and `res`.

 ---

 ### How i can send a HTML file or .json file via server response?